matthiaskrgr/cargo-rebuild-check/README.md

 Checks installed crate binaries for missing library links.

-Requires lld, cargo and rustc to be installed.
+Requires ldd, cargo and rustc to be installed.

 Use ````cargo rebuild-check --auto```` to automatically rebuild and reinstall crates against newer versions of libraries.